-Such a distinct breed of kitten deserves its very own care guide.
+There are many questions to answer, so we figured that this distinct breed of kitten deserves its very own care guide.

-So this article is chock full of information about how to find Russian Blue kittens for sale and make sure they’re healthy.
+This article is chock full of information about how to find Russian Blue kittens for sale and make sure they’re healthy.

 What Is a Russian Blue Kitten?